microsoft/vscode-recipes/Docker-TypeScript/README.md

 The `tsc-watch` task runs the npm `watch` script and registers as VS Code's 'build' command.
 The build command will be automatically triggered whenever a debug session is started (but it can be triggered manually as well).

-For the modified Docker setup we use 'docker-compose' because it allows to override individual steps in the 'Dockerfile'.
+For the modified Docker setup we use 'docker-compose' because it allows us to override individual steps in the 'Dockerfile'.

 Create a `docker-compose.yml` file side-by-side to the `Dockerfile`: